Life Insurance with Leukemia.

 -

-- Acute Lymphocytic Leukemia is the most common type of Leukemia found in children and typically begins within the B or T lymphocytes.
-From there, this form of Leukemia has the ability to spread to ones:
+- Acute Lymphocytic Leukemia is the most common type in children and typically begins within the B or T lymphocytes.
+From there, this form of Leukemia can spread to ones:

-The good news when it comes to Acute Lymphocytic Leukemia is that the cure rate for AML is approaching 90%.
+The good news regarding Acute Lymphocytic Leukemia is that the cure rate for AML is approaching 90%.

 - Acute Myeloid Leukemia (AML)

 - Acute Myeloid Leukemia is the most common type of Leukemia found in adults.
-This “type” of Leukemia is one that can progress quickly and can literally affect nearly any component of the blood.
+This “type” of Leukemia can progress quickly and literally affect nearly any component of the blood.
 As a result, there are many different “sub-types” of AML that an individual can be diagnosed with.

-- Survival rates for this “type” of Leukemia will vary significantly based on the age that one is first diagnosed with children fairing much better than adult with close to a 90% remission rate.
-As for adults, averages show that those diagnosed before the age of 60 will tend to fair better than those older than 60, with a 27.4% five-year survival rate.
+- Survival rates for this “type” of Leukemia will vary significantly based on the age at which one is first diagnosed, with children fairing much better than adults with close to a 90% remission rate.
+As for adults, averages show that those diagnosed before 60 will tend to fare better than those older than 60, with a 27.4% five-year survival rate.

 - Chronic Lymphocytic Leukemia (CLL)

-- Chronic Lymphocytic Leukemia accounts for about 1/3 or all Leukemia cases and is usually more common in older adults.
-Chronic Lymphocytic Leukemia can present itself as either a slow and progressive disease or as a rapid more aggressive form.
+- Chronic Lymphocytic Leukemia accounts for about 1/3 of all Leukemia cases and is usually more common in older adults.
+Chronic Lymphocytic Leukemia can present itself as either a slow and progressive disease or as a rapid, more aggressive form.

-The good new is that with this type of cancer, the five-year survival rate is right around 83% however we should not that those over the age of 75 will see a drop in the five-year survival rate to around 70%.
+The good news is that with this type of cancer, the five-year survival rate is right around 83%; however, we should note that those over the age of 75 will see a drop in the five-year survival rate to around 70%.

 - Chronic Myeloid Leukemia (CML)

-- Chronic Myeloid Leukemia is the rarest form of Leukemia that we’re going to discuss here in this article and typically only represents about 10% of all new Leukemias diagnosed per year.
-These types of Leukemia occur when myeloid cells become genetically mutated into cancer cells and unfortunately, this particular type of Leukemia can prove quite difficult to treat.
+- Chronic Myeloid Leukemia is the rarest form of Leukemia that we’re going to discuss here in this article and typically only represents about 10% of all new Leukemia diagnosed per year.
+These types of Leukemia occur when myeloid cells become genetically mutated into cancer cells, and unfortunately, this particular type of Leukemia can prove quite difficult to treat.

-The good news is that even though this “type” of Leukemia can prove difficult to treat, the five-year survival rate is generally still above 70% across the board for all ages.
+The good news is that even though this “type” of Leukemia can prove challenging to treat, the five-year survival rate is generally still above 70% across the board for all ages.

 Common symptoms of Leukemia

-Symptoms of Leukemia can vary depending on the “type” of Leukemia one might be suffering form, however most will share many of the same symptoms which we have choose to list below:
+Symptoms of Leukemia can vary depending on the “type” of Leukemia one might be suffering from.
+However, most will share many of the same symptoms, which we have chosen to list below:

 - Fever or chills,